ais1175/zhora_giveaway/README.md

 A powerful and easy-to-use giveaway script for FiveM servers running the ESX framework.
 This script allows administrators to create, manage, and announce giveaways for items, money, weapons, and vehicles through a modern and intuitive React-based UI.

+## 📚 Disclaimer

+This script is primarily a **learning project** that I've developed to improve my coding skills and understanding of FiveM development.
+I'm sharing it with the community to see if others find it useful and enjoyable to use.

+**Please note:**
+- This is an educational resource created for learning purposes
+- Feedback, suggestions, and constructive criticism are highly appreciated
+- Feel free to use, modify, or learn from the code
+- If you encounter any issues or have ideas for improvements, please let me know!

+I hope this script can be helpful for your server or inspire you in your own FiveM development journey! 🚀

 ## ✨ Features

 ### 🎁 Versatile Giveaways